Close Menu

 • Video completion rates

-However, not all engagement carries equal value.
+However, not all engagement is weighted equally.

 Which Engagement Signals Matter Most?

-• Reposts are stronger than likes
+• Reposts are generally stronger than likes

-• Replies signal conversation value
+• Replies indicate conversation and relevance

-• Bookmarks indicate high-quality content
+• Bookmarks signal high-value, save-worthy content

-• Watch time strongly impacts video ranking
+• Watch time significantly impacts video performance

 Account Credibility